This is the web application, or the user interface, where editors can manually create, edit and manage their content.

 We have migration tools to help you with that.
 If your existing data collection is complex, please talk to us and we'll gladly help.
 Please also note the rate limit of 600 Content Management API calls per minute.

-To help us shoulder the cost of running the free version of the product, we ask you to help us spread the word about Contentful.
+Attribution is required for organizations on a Pro Bono plan.
+(Historically, free Developer plans required this as well, but that requirement has been waived.)
 All it takes is adding a small powered by Contentful logo to the footer of your website, the credit section of your mobile app, or linking to our website in the Readme section of your repo.
+Spreading the word about Contentful will help us shoulder the costs of maintaining our free plans.